Bandit by Noel Qualter and Roddy McGhie

 • Assembly and customization of gimmicks required, which can be time-consuming

-• Steep learning curve due to new movements and techniques, challenging for beginners
+• Steep learning curve due to new movements and techniques involving steals and palming

 Effect

 Bandit is a card vanish effect.
 A spectator chooses a card and signs it.
 The magician folds the card and places it into a small plastic bag.
 The bag is sealed and put into a standard card box.
-The box is secured with rubber bands.
-The spectator holds the box.
-When they open it, the bag is still there, but the card has vanished.
-The magician then produces the signed card from an impossible location, like their pocket.
+The box is secured with rubber bands and given to the spectator to hold.
+When the spectator opens the box and the bag, the card has completely vanished.
+The magician then reproduces the signed card from their pocket.

 Full details